Introduction: Who This Article Is For

 The Biology Behind Why You Can’t “Think Your Way Out”

-When you live in chronic stress, your nervous system changes.
-These changes are not just mental, they are also physical, affecting your body in significant ways.
 Living in the fight-or-flight mode means your sympathetic nervous system is constantly activated, keeping your body on high alert.
 This state triggers increased heart rate, muscle tension, and rapid breathing, preparing you to respond to perceived threats.
-While useful in short bursts, chronic activation can wear down your body and mind, leading to exhaustion and health problems.
-Essentially, living this way means your nervous system is stuck in survival mode, making it difficult to find calm and balance.

 The part of your brain responsible for calm, logic, and focus (the prefrontal cortex) shrinks.
+The fear center (the amygdala) grows.
+You literally become better at freaking out.

 Add in:

-• Cortisol resistance (your brain stops responding to calm cues)
+- Cortisol resistance (your brain stops responding to calm cues)

-• Inflammation (which blocks feel-good neurotransmitters)
+- Inflammation (which blocks feel-good neurotransmitters)

-• Hypervigilance from past trauma (where rest feels unsafe)
+- Hypervigilance from past trauma (where rest feels unsafe)

 Chronic stress can lead to serious health problems, such as high blood pressure, heart disease, and depression.
 Maintaining your physical health through regular exercise, healthy eating, and stress management is essential to counteract these effects and support your overall well-being.